Saturday, September 23

 Gibbel Stadium, Winton Hill Athletic Complex

-Whether you are new to the position or a seasoned pro, our goalkeeping clinics will help you refine your fundamentals and raise your game to the next level.
-We will touch on every aspect of goalkeeping – Eye-hand Coordination, Reflexes, Footwork, Stance, Save Technique, Shot Stopping, Clearing and Stick work – but we will especially focus on low shots and bouncers.
+Whether you are new to the position or a seasoned veteran, this goalkeeping clinic will help you refine your fundamentals and raise your game to the next level.
+We will touch on every aspect of goalkeeping including, Eye-hand Coordination, Reflexes, Footwork, Stance, Save Technique, Shot Stopping, and Clearing.
+Space is limited so please register soon!

 What to Bring: